 - Input file path: The absolute or relative local file system path to the input CIF specification. - Output file path: The absolute or relative local file system path to the output CIF file.
 If not specified, defaults to the input file path, where the .cif file extension is removed (if present), and a .ctrlsys.cif file extension is added. - Supervisor name: The name of the resulting supervisor automaton.
 If not specified, it defaults to sup.
 For more information, see the section about the resulting supervisor. - Supervisor namespace: The namespace of the resulting supervisor.
 If not specified, it defaults to the empty namespace.
 For more information, see the section about namespaces. - Forward reachability: Whether to perform forward reachability during synthesis, or omit it.
 Is disabled by default.
-For more information, see the section about forward reachability. - Edge order: Synthesis involves many reachability computations.
-This involves following edges (forward or backward) to find reachable states.
-The order in which the edges are considered for such computations is determined by this option.
-For more information, see the section about edge order. - Statistics: The kinds of statistics to print.
+For more information, see the section about forward reachability. - Fixed-point computations order: The order in which the fixed-point computations are to be performed during synthesis.
+This may impact the performance of synthesis.
+For more information, see the section about fixed-point computations order. - Edge granularity: Specify the granularity of edges to use during synthesis.
+For more information, see the section about edge granularity. - Edge order: This option is no longer supported.
+Use the Edge order for backward reachability and Edge order for forward reachability options instead. - Edge order for backward reachability: Synthesis involves many reachability computations.
+Some of them involve following edges backward to find reachable states.
+The order in which the edges are considered for such backward reachability computations is determined by this option.
+For more information, see the section about edge order. - Edge order for forward reachability: Synthesis involves many reachability computations.
+Some of them involve following edges forward to find reachable states.
+The order in which the edges are considered for such forward reachability computations is determined by this option.
+For more information, see the section about edge order. - Edge order duplicate events: Specify whether duplicate events are allowed for custom edge orders specified using the Edge order for backward reachability and Edge order for forward reachability options.
+By default, duplicate events are disallowed.
+For more information, see the section about edge order. - Edge workset algorithm: Synthesis involves many reachability computations that involve following edges forward or backward.
+The workset algorithm is one approach that determines the order in which edges are considered.
+For more information, see the section about edge order. - State requirement invariant enforcement: Specify how state requirement invariants are enforced during synthesis.
+By default, they are all enforced via the controlled behavior.
+But, this can also be decided per edge, enforcing them via edge guards for edges with controllable events, and enforcing them via the controlled behavior for edges with uncontrollable events.
+For more information, see the section on state requirement invariants.

+- Statistics: The kinds of statistics to print.
 By default, no statistics are printed.
 For more information, see the section about statistics. - Continuous performance statistics file: The absolute or relative local file system path to the continuous performance statistics output file.
 If not specified, defaults to the input file path, where the .cif file extension is removed (if present), and a .stats.txt file extension is added.
 For more information, see the section about statistics. - Event warning: Whether to warn for events that are never enabled in the input specification or never enabled in the controlled system.
 Is enabled by default.
 Disabling this warning may increase the performance of synthesis. - Plants referencing requirements warnings: Whether to warn for plants that reference requirement state.
 Is enabled by default.
 Disabling this warning may increase the performance of synthesis.